rimutaka/spotify-playlist-builder/Book.md

 ## Cross-browser compatibility

 Most of the extension code works in both, Firefox and Chrome.
-There are a few small differences that have to be kept separate: _manifest_ and _global context_.
+There are a few small differences that have to be kept separate: _manifest_, _global context_ and _host_permissions_.

 ### manifest.json